 - How can we spread gratitude to the community?

-Please join us in exploring these questions, and many more, in this eCourse based on the best selling book, Gratitude: A Way of Teaching, by Owen Griffith, as Owen leads us through each session, filled with practical tools, real world examples and creative activities to apply gratitude to our personal and professional lives.
+Please join us in exploring these questions, and many more, in this on-demand eCourse based on the best selling book, Gratitude: A Way of Teaching, by Owen Griffith, as Owen leads us through each session, filled with practical tools, real world examples and creative activities to apply gratitude to our personal and professional lives.

 There will be five sessions and the course will include: